Death of George Nkencho

 On 30 December 2020, the Garda Armed Support Unit shot 27-year-old George Nkencho in Clonee on the Dublin–Meath border, after graduated attempts to detain him failed.
-He had allegedly assaulted a shop staff member and threatened others with a knife.
+He had assaulted a shop staff member and threatened others with a knife.
 Nkencho had been suffering from mental health issues in the preceding months and according to Gardaí, he did not have any criminal convictions.

 Timeline

-Prior to the standoff with armed Gardaí, Nkencho was involved in an altercation in a Eurospar supermarket in Hartstown, where he assaulted a manager who received a broken nose which required him being taken to Connolly Hospital.
+Prior to the standoff with armed Gardaí, Nkencho entered a Eurospar supermarket in Hartstown, where he assaulted a manager who received a broken nose which required him being taken to Connolly Hospital.
+It was an unprovoked attack.
 Nkencho then produced a kitchen knife from his pocket and threatened staff and later the Gardaí.
 He was followed by unarmed Gardaí, later backed up by members of the Armed Support Unit, who instructed him to drop the knife and then used tasers and pepper spray in attempts to disarm him.
-At 12:35pm, a member of the Armed Support Unit fired six shots at Nkencho outside his family home.
+At 12:35pm, after multiple attempts to disarm him using a Taser weapon failed, Nkencho lunged at a member of the Armed Support Unit, who then fired six shots at Nkencho.
+The police were trying to prevent a hostage situation developing and did not know he was outside his family home.
 Nkencho received first aid at the scene from members of the Dublin Fire Brigade and paramedics and was taken to Connolly Memorial Hospital, where he was later pronounced dead.